godotengine/godot-docs/classes/class_multiplayerapi.rst

 Description
 -----------

 This class implements most of the logic behind the high-level multiplayer API.
+See also :ref:`NetworkedMultiplayerPeer<class_NetworkedMultiplayerPeer>`.

 By default, :ref:`SceneTree<class_SceneTree>` has a reference to this class that is used to provide multiplayer capabilities (i.e. RPC/RSET) across the whole scene.

 It is possible to override the MultiplayerAPI instance used by specific Nodes by setting the :ref:`Node.custom_multiplayer<class_Node_property_custom_multiplayer>` property, effectively allowing to run both client and server in the same scene.

+**Note:** The high-level multiplayer API protocol is an implementation detail and isn't meant to be used by non-Godot servers.
+It may change without notice.

 Properties
 ----------